Top 10 Things You Can Learn When You Take Proactive Action In Your Life

-Being proactive often involves taking on more significant portions of work, meaning that you have to properly arrange your time and your tasks to accomplish what needs to be completed.
+Being proactive often involves taking on more significant portions of work, meaning you have to properly arrange your time and tasks to accomplish what needs to be completed.
 Thus, proactivity can be a tool for helping you to become more organised in your overall life.

 10. Strengths and Weaknesses: A final thing you can learn when you take proactive action is your strengths and weaknesses.
-As you act before a potential issue or problem arises, you can see where you are strong and where you are weak without necessarily impacting the outcome (particularly when it comes to your weaknesses).
+As you act before a potential issue or problem arises, you can see where you are strong and weak without necessarily impacting the outcome (particularly when it comes to your weaknesses).

-This can prove to be a low-risk way to learn more about your competencies and where you can improve to apply your strengths to your benefit and work on your weaknesses, so they don’t become hindrances.
+This can prove to be a low-risk way to learn more about your competencies and where you can improve to apply your strengths to your benefit and work on your weaknesses so they don’t become hindrances.